-4.3 LGAD Hybridisation
+4.3 LGAD hybridisation

 Developing and testing interconnection of large pitch modules has been done as an alternative for solder bump bonding where additional mechanical strength is required.
-The ALTIROC2 ASIC[7] as well as the Low Gain Avalanche Detector (LGAD)[8] sensors produced by USTC (Hefei, China), have a pixel matrix of 15x15 pixels.
-The pixel pitch is 1.3 mm and the connecting area per pad is around 8000 $\mu$ m.
-The adhesive used for bonding is ACP3 with Ag coated 10 $\mu$ m diameter particles.
+The ALTIROC2 ASIC [10] as well as the Low Gain Avalanche Detector (LGAD) [11] sensors produced by USTC (Hefei, China), have a pixel matrix of 15×15 pixels.
+The pixel pitch is 1.3 mm and the connecting area per pad is around $8000 \, \mu m^2$.
+The adhesive used for bonding is ACP3 with Ag coated 10 μm diameter particles.
 Mechanical samples for cross section microscopy and functional samples have been produced this way.
-The results of the cross-sections are shown in Figure 8 and Figure 9.
-The distances between pads in the cross-section measurements are close enough to pin particles in all observed measurements.
-The functional assembly shows a connection yield of above 98%.
+A picture of the cross-section is shown in figure 8.
+The distances between pads in the cross-sections of multiple rows spread over the device are measured to be between 0 μm and 6 μm .
+The pads in the centre show the largest distance between pads while the pads near the edge show a closer spacing with some having direct connections between pads.
+For all the measured pads a connection is expected as the conductive particle are larger in size that the gap they need to bridge.
+The tested functional assembly shows a connection yield of above 98%.

 Figure 8.
 Microscopy picture of the cross-section for an ALTIROC2/LGAD device.
 The connection shown is from row 10 and pad number 7.
-It shows clearly two particles of 10 $\mu$ m diameter being strongly squished between two ENIG coated pads.
+It shows clearly two particles of $10 \, \mu m$ diameter being strongly squished between two ENIG coated pads.